disjfa/awesome-css-tools/README.md

 If you want to contribute and have an awesome tool we can use on the web please just edit a page and commit your change.
 We only know what we know so more is more awesome!
 Together we can make an awesome list.

 Just keep in mind, commit one url at a time so we can see and manage the pull requests.
+And i would like all tools to be open source.
+There are lost of tools using a paywall and are still awesome.
+But we would like a list of open examples people can just use.